Making sense of madness

-NEW Morph between particle noise, white noise, and a metallic noise that’s reminiscent of a synth cymbal.
+Morph between particle noise, white noise, and a metallic noise that’s reminiscent of a synth cymbal.
 A great basus for quirky drum and percussion sounds.

 Precisely detuned saw, square, sine, or triangle waves let you create the fattest synth sounds around.
 Perfect for Trance and lush dreamy pads.